CognizantOpenSource/maqs-java/docs/JMAQS_1/base/BaseTest.md

 ```

 ## BeforeLoggingTeardown
-Steps to do before logging teardown results - If not override nothing is done before logging the results
+The steps taken before logging teardown results - If not overriding, nothing is done before logging the results
 ```java
 this.beforeLoggingTeardown(resultType);
 ```